skafdasschaf/lilypond-tools/README.md

   ```
   where `<ID>` is the Manuscriptorium ID and `<last page>` is the last page of the document.
 Images are saved in the current folder as a series of JPEG files `0001r.jpg`, `0001v.jpg`, `0002r.jpg` etc.

+- `download_from_slub.sh`: obtains high-resolution images from SLUB.
+Usage:
 - `split_image.sh`: splits double-sided PDFs.
 Usage:
   ```bash
   split_image.sh <file> <size>